MinaProtocol/mina/src/lib/crypto/kimchi_bindings/stubs/README.md

 }
 ```

-these traits are implemented for all primitive Rust types ([here](https://github.com/zshipko/ocaml-rs/blob/f300f2f382a694a6cc51dc14a9b3f849191580f0/src/conv.rs)), and can be derived automatically via [derive macros](https://docs.rs/ocaml/0.22.0/ocaml/#derives).
+These traits are implemented for all primitive Rust types ([here](https://github.com/zshipko/ocaml-rs/blob/f300f2f382a694a6cc51dc14a9b3f849191580f0/src/conv.rs)), and can be derived automatically via [derive macros](https://docs.rs/ocaml/0.22.0/ocaml/#derives).
+(Very much like serde.)

+### Debugging

 Don't forget that you can use [cargo expand](https://github.com/dtolnay/cargo-expand) to expand macros, which is really useful to understand what the ocaml-rs macros are doing.

 ```
 $ cargo expand -- some_filename_without_rs > expanded.rs
 ```

+In general, you will want to return a `Result<Value, ocaml::Error>` from your functions, and use the `?` operator to propagate errors.

+Note that returning a `Result` will not return a `result` type in OCaml, but instead raise an exception.
+Still, you will get better error messages on the OCaml side than if you were to use `unwrap` everywhere (I'm actually not sure why).
+If this doesn't seem like a good-enough reason to return `Result` in your exposed functions already, note that the next version of OCaml-rs will make it possible to return `result` types in OCaml.

 ### Custom types